 - Ski Areas: Aspen Highlands, Aspen Mountain, Buttermilk, Sunlight, Snowmass

-- Hot Springs: Glenwood Hot Springs Pool, Penny Hot Springs, Yampah Vapor Caves
+- Hot Springs: Glenwood Hot Springs Pool, Iron Mountain Hot Springs, Yampah Vapor Caves, Penny Hot Springs

 4. Steamboat Springs